JohnCoene/javascript-for-r/_book/7-01-webpack-npm-intro.md

 ## Example {#webpack-example}

 There are admittedly few R packages that make use of such technology though it must be said that many could greatly benefit from it.
-Given its size and complexity a package such as shiny, however, could probably not do without it.
+Given its size and complexity a package such as Shiny, however, could probably not do without it.

-Shiny makes use of Grunt, the source code that comprises all of the JavaScript required to run the front-end (inputs, outputs, modals, etc.) is in the `srcjs` directory which can be seen on [official GitHub repository](https://github.com/rstudio/shiny).
+Shiny makes use of Grunt, the source code that comprises all of the JavaScript required to run the front end (inputs, outputs, modals, etc.) is in the `srcjs` directory which can be seen on [official GitHub repository](https://github.com/rstudio/shiny).
 This folder includes a multitude of JavaScript files the name of which indicates the code they encompass; `input_binding_checkbox.js`, `modal.js`, etc.

 These files are processed by Grunt which, based on the `Gruntfile.js` configuration file in the `tools` directory, into different bundles that go in the `inst` folder of the package.